shaneharper/Visual_Studio_Warning_Not_Shown_In_Error_List/README.md

-This demonstrates that the items displayed in Visual Studio's Error List window when "Build + IntelliSense" is selected are not always the union of the items displayed when "Build" is selected and the items displayed when "IntelliSense" is selected.
-This project might demonstrate a bug in Visual Studio v17.5.4.

-A CS8602 warning ("Dereference of a possibly null reference.") only appears in the Error List when "Build" is selected but not when "Build + IntelliSense" is selected if Program.cs was open in a Visual Studio editor window at the time it was compiled.
-(Though if Program.cs wasn't open in an editor window when it was compiled then the CS8602 warning does appear when "Build + IntelliSense" is selected.
-To see this use "Build/Rebuild Solution" if necessary to force recompilation of Program.cs.)
+## Error List: "Build + IntelliSense" pane does not contain an error shown in the "Build" pane.

+The following steps demonstrate a problem with Visual Studio v17.10.5.

+* Open the `.sln` file.
+* Open `Program.cs`.<br />
+    (The problem doesn't occur if Program.cs isn't open in a Visual Studio editor window before it's compiled.)
+* Build the solution.<br />
+    The following warning will be displayed in the Output window:<br />
+        ... `Program.cs(9,17,9,21): warning CS8602: Dereference of a possibly null reference.`
+* Check Error List; **The CS8602 warning appears in the "Build" pane" but the warning does not appear in the "Build + IntelliSense" pane!**<br />
+    _(If the warning didn't appear in the "Build" pane then select another pane and then go back to the "Build" pane - That problem was reported here: https://developercommunity.visualstudio.com/t/Build-error-missing-from-Error-List/10705983.)_